ZachariahSWS/ZachariahSWS.github.io/documents/industrial-mobilization-plan-1936.md

 ### 1. General.

 This service is an operating agency.
 Its function is to keep the job and the worker together so far as this may be reasonably possible.
-To accomplish this result there should, of necessity, be promulgated an emergency national labor policy establishing the economic rela- tionship that should be maintained between management and labor for the duration of the war, and establishing the national policy to govern in the settlement of all labor disputes.
+To accomplish this result there should, of necessity, be promulgated an emergency national labor policy establishing the economic relationship that should be maintained between management and labor for the duration of the war, and establishing the national policy to govern in the settlement of all labor disputes.

 ### 2. Organization.

-The Conciliation and Adjustment Service will consist of a Di- rector, an Advisory Board and a Federal Labor Arbitration Com- mission.
+The Conciliation and Adjustment Service will consist of a Director, an Advisory Board and a Federal Labor Arbitration Commission.
 The Federal Labor Arbitration Commission will act as a central directing body for the coordination of the work of existing national labor boards under war emergency conditions.
-Such boards, which in peacetime have statutory jurisdiction within definite fields of industry, will have the added duties of operation under such war- time labor policies as may be adopted for national compliance.
-The cessation of war, with the removal of the Federal Labor Arbitration Commission will leave these respective Federal labor boards to func- tion normally under their peacetime statutory directives.
+Such boards, which in peacetime have statutory jurisdiction within definite fields of industry, will have the added duties of operation under such war-time labor policies as may be adopted for national compliance.
+The cessation of war, with the removal of the Federal Labor Arbitration Commission will leave these respective Federal labor boards to function normally under their peacetime statutory directives.

 The work of the service will be decentralized to the regional and industrial district agencies of the respective national labor boards.
 The adjudicating body of last resort will be the Federal Labor Arbitration Commission, but it will not take jurisdiction in any dispute until all other resources have been exhausted.